external-link Deutsch

 Why novelibre?

-Anyway, programming is fun, and that’s how novelibre was born, another writing program that tries to combine the advantages of very different software.
 You can see novelibre as a supplement to LibreOffice or OpenOffice.
 It manages the structure and metadata of the novel and, in addition to the actual manuscript, generates a selection of Office text and spreadsheet documents that can be worked on.

 novelibre is primarily designed for authors who are familiar with LibreOffice or OpenOffice and who are missing the additional administration functions of specialized writing software.